 MATH 320: Calculus III

-: Multivariate calculus: three-dimensional coordinate system, vectors and applications, partial differentiation, multiple integration and applications.
+Infinite sequences and series; partial differentiation; multiple integrals.
 Prerequisite: grade of C or higher in 221.

 1. Thinking Skills: